 What are your thoughts on clarity?
 Have you ever had an "aha!" moment that changed your life?
 What about in your writing?
 How does clearly seeing the big picture effect your stories?

-You have read this article clarity / mystery / rose-colored glasses with the title Clarity - The Crystal Ball of Life.
-You can bookmark this page URL http://loriescorner.blogspot.com/2010/08/clarity-crystal-ball-of-life.html.
+with the title Clarity - The Crystal Ball of Life.
+You can bookmark this page URL https://loriescorner.blogspot.com/2010/08/clarity-crystal-ball-of-life.html.
 Thanks!